mcollina/autocannon/README.md

     * `renderLatencyTable`: A truthy value to enable the rendering of the advanced latency table. default: `false`.
     * `progressBarString`: A `string` defining the format of the progress display output.
 Must be valid input for the [progress bar module](http://npm.im/progress). default: `'running [:bar] :percent'`.

-Example that just prints on completion:
+Example that just prints the table of results on completion:

 ```js
 'use strict'